mandiant/synfulknock/README.md

 ## Contributions

-This is on-going research.
-If you would like to contribute please email us at:  synfulknock [at] fireeye.com
+This research is ongoing, but if you would like to contribute please email us at:  synfulknock [at] fireeye.com

 ## Speed

 The nmap NSE script is faster than the python script, but requires an additional NSE library (included)<br>
-The size of the network will detemine which tool is most appropriate, however both can be used for sanity checks.
+The size of the network will determine which tool is most appropriate, however both can be used for sanity checks.

 ### NSE script
 ESTIMATED WORST-CASE SPEED (THIS FACTORS IN HIGH UNUSED IP SPACE)<br>